distantmagic/resonance/docs/pages/docs/features/grpc/index.md

 ## Add Generated Classes to the Container

-In your `container.php` file, add generated classess to the
+In your `container.php` file, add generated classes to the
 {{docs/features/dependency-injection/index}} container.
-That will allow to use generated clients throught the container:
+That will allow the use of the generated clients through the container:

 ```php
 // (...)